BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

 "03240a4878a9a64aea6c3921a434e573845267b86e89ab19003b0c910a86d17687"
 c$
 ```
-You can then use that to look through `listchannels` for any channels where your Node is either the source or the destination:
+You can then use that to look through `listchannels` for any channels where your node is either the source or the destination:
 ```
 c$ lightning-cli --testnet listchannels | jq '.channels[] | select(.source == '$nodeid' or .destination == '$nodeid')'
 {